-If your Year 12 student has an interest in the arts, encourage them to consider a creative portfolio application.
+If your Year 12 student has an interest in the arts, encourage them to consider a media portfolio pathway.
 This allows them to demonstrate capability for coursework based on past creative endeavours.
 This might be an especially attractive choice for an independent teenager.
 Creative portfolios are accepted for entry into the following majors:

 - English and Creative Writing

 - Screen Production